 08.221 09.123 LEGAL: HB 253 CREATES A NEW SECTION OF KRS 620 WHICH REQUIRES A SCHOOL TO PROVIDE THE CABINET ACCESS TO A CHILD SUBJECT TO AN INVESTIGATION WITHOUT PARENTAL CONSENT.
 FINANCIAL IMPLICATIONS: NONE ANTICIPATED STUDENTS 09.4361 Police Officers in the School School officials shall cooperate with law enforcement agencies in cases involving students (i.e., serving of subpoenas, juvenile petitions or warrants, or taking students into custody.)
-As soon as possible, officials shall endeavor to notify the parents of students who are arrested.
-When students are arrested at school, the Principal/designee shall make a written record of the identity of the officer making the arrest, the nature of the offense charged, the name of the issuing authority of any arrest warrant, and the place of custody.
+As soon as possible, officials shall endeavor to notify the parents of students who are arrested.1 When students are arrested at school, the Principal/designee shall make a written record of the identity of the officer making the arrest, the nature of the offense charged, the name of the issuing authority of any arrest warrant, and the place of custody.
 CRIMES OFF SCHOOL PROPERTY In the interest of the student's welfare, the following requirements shall be followed when police officers ask to question or remove a student from the school whom they suspect of committing a crime off school property: - 1.
-When a minor student is to be interrogated or removed from the school by legal authority, parents/guardians of minor students shall be notified by school officials as soon as possible prior to interrogation or removal from school. - Parental permission is required before interrogation of a student, while on school grounds, will be permitted.
-Students may be removed from school by a law enforcement officer only after the parent has been contacted and has given consent or upon the arrest of the student and the presentation of a warrant when specified by law. - 2.
+Parents/guardians shall be notified by school officials as soon as possible. - 2.
 If the parent(s) come to the school or consent to permit the officer(s) to interview the student, a private place for the interview shall be provided. - 3.
 If the parent(s) cannot come to the school and do not consent to the interview, the police should be advised to either bring a warrant, court order, or juvenile petition or arrange to interview the student off the school grounds. - 4.
-If the student is an alleged victim of abuse or neglect, school officials shall follow directions provided by the investigating officer or Cabinet for Health and Family Services representative as to whether to contact a parent-2 and shall provide the cabinet access to a child subject to an investigation without parental consent,3 CRIMES ON SCHOOL PROPERTY Except in cases of emergencies involving threats to health and safety as determined by the Superintendent, when the District calls law enforcement officials to question students concerning crimes committed on school property, the Principal shall make an effort to notify their parent(s).
+If the student is an alleged victim of abuse or neglect, school officials shall follow directions provided by the investigating officer or Cabinet for Health and Family Services representative as to whether to contact a parent-2 and shall provide the cabinet access to a child subject to an investigation without parental consent.3 CRIMES ON SCHOOL PROPERTY Except in cases of emergencies involving threats to health and safety as determined by the Superintendent, when the District calls law enforcement officials to question students concerning crimes committed on school property, the Principal shall make an effort to notify their parent(s).
 REFERENCES:

-1OAG 76-129

-2OAG 85-134, OAG 92-138
+1OAG 76-129 2OAG 85-134, OAG 92-138 3KRS 620.072 RELATED POLICIES:

-3KRS 620.072

-RELATED POLICIES:

 09.1231; 09.227

-Formatted: Font: Bold, Superscript

-Formatted: Font: Not Bold, Superscript
+Formatted: List123, Numbered + Level: 1 + Numbering Style: 1, 2, 3, ... + Start at: 1 + Alignment: Left + Aligned at: 0.4" + Indent at: 0.65"

 Formatted: Reference

 LEGAL: THE OFFICE OF CIVIL RIGHTS REQUIRES DISTRICT WEBSITES TO BE ACCESSIBLE TO THOSE WITH DISABILITIES.

 FINANCIAL IMPLICATIONS: COST OF CONDUCTING WEBSITE AUDIT FOR COMPLIANCE AND PROGRAMMING COSTS

 COMMUNITY RELATIONS

 10.5

 Visitors to the Schools

+LOCAL CITIZENS

 The Board encourages parents, professional educators, and others who have legitimate educational interests pertaining to the District's public school program to visit the schools.
-Persons visiting the District's school shall do so under the following guidelines:

-- 1. Visits shall not interrupt the instructional program for students; i.e., teaching, testing, etc., and shall be scheduled in advance unless authorized by the Principal/designee; and

-- 2. Visitors shall report immediately to the Principal's office upon entering the school to identify themselves and declare their purpose for visiting.
+To ensure that school personnel are aware of visitors' presence, all visitors must report immediately to the Principal's office upon entering the school and identify themselves, as well as declare their purposes for visiting.

 REGISTRANTS

 No registrant, as defined in KRS 17.500, nor any person residing outside of Kentucky who would be required to register under KRS 17.510 if the person resided in Kentucky, shall be on the clearly defined grounds of a District school, except with the advance written permission of the Principal or the Board that has been given after full disclosure of the person's status under KRS 17.510 as a registrant or sex offender from another state and all registrant information as required in KRS 17.500.

 A registrant is defined as: